On amending the Maskin's sufficiency theorem by using complex numbers: Amending the Maskin's sufficiency theorem

 \subsection{An agreement that uses complex numbers}

 As we have seen, the Maskin's mechanism is an abstract mechanism.
-People seldom consider how the designer actually receives messages from agents.
+People seldom consider the manner in which the designer actually receives messages from agents.
 Roughly speaking, there are two manners: direct and indirect manner.
-In the former manner, the agents report their messages to the designer directly (e.g., orally, by hand, etc); in the latter manner, the agents report messages to the designer through some channels (e.g., Internet etc).
-In what follows, we assume the agents communicate with the designer through some channel.
+In a direct manner, agents report their messages to the designer directly (\emph{e.g.}, by hand, or face to face etc), thereby the designer can be sure that any message is submitted by an agent himself, not by any other device.
+In an indirect manner, the agents report messages to the designer through some channels (\emph{e.g.}, Internet).
+Therefore, when the designer receives a message from a channel, he cannot know what has happened on the other side of the channel.
+Put differently, the designer cannot discriminate whether the message is submitted by an agent himself, or generated by some other device.
+In what follows, we assume the designer receives messages from the agents in an indirect manner.

 \textbf{Definition 9}: Suppose conditions $\lambda_{1}$, $\lambda_{2}$ and $\lambda_{3}$ are satisfied, and the designer uses the Maskin's mechanism.
 An agreement \emph{ComplexMessage} is constructed by the agents (see Fig. 1).
-It is constructed after the designer claims the outcome function $g$, and before agents send messages $m=(m_{1}, \cdots, m_{n})$ to the designer.
+It is constructed after the designer claims the outcome function $g$, and before the designer receives messages $m=(m_{1}, \cdots, m_{n})$ from agents indirectly.
 The algorithm \emph{MessageComputing} is given in Definition 10.